-Interest income and other revenues for the three-month period ended November 30, 2022, amounted to \$225,106 (2021 - \$29,588) and consisted of interest income, management income and sublease income.
-The increase is primarily due to higher available cash balances during the three-month period ended November 30, 2022 compared to the three-month period ended November 30, 2021 as a result of December 2021 financing.
+Interest income and other revenues for the three-month period ended February 28, 2023, amounted to \$265,504 (2022 - \$35,639) and consisted of interest income, management income and sublease income.
+The increase is primarily due to higher available cash balances during the three-month period ended February 28, 2023 compared to the three-month period ended February 28, 2022 as a result of December 2021 financing.
+The Company also benefited of higher interest rates during the three-month period ended February 28, 2023 compared to the three-month period ended February 28, 2021 financing.

-General administrative expenses
+General and administrative expenses

-General administrative expenses for the three-month period ended November 30, 2022, consisted mainly of occupancy expenses, travel expenses, promotional activities, office expenses and the Company's claim renewal expenses.
-The increase of \$39,397 compared to thee-month period ended November 30, 2021, is mainly due to an increase in travel expenses and promotional activities, as well as the Company's claim renewal expenses.
+General and administrative expenses for the three-month period ended February 28, 2023, consisted mainly of occupancy expenses, travel expenses, promotional activities, office expenses and the Company's claim renewal expenses.
+The increase of \$64,114 compared to thee-month period ended February 28, 2022, is mainly due to an increase in travel expenses and the Company's claim renewal expenses.
+The occupancy expenses item was also affected by the rental office in Blainville.